-The \emph{floating point representation} of $\hat C$ concatenates $m$ and $e$ into a length $(\beta+1)\log\log n+1$ bitstring.
+The \emph{floating point representation} of $\hat C$ concatenates $m$ and $e$ into a length $(\beta+1)\log\log n+1$ bit string.
 The \emph{integer representation} of $\hat C$ is $m2^e$, where we treat the mantissa part and the exponent part as unsigned integers.
 Notice that an approximate counter represents up to $2(\log n)^{\beta + 1}$ different integers.

-From the definition above, every integer $C\in [0, n^2]$ is maintained as $\hat C = (m, e)$ in the data structure where $m$ is the first $\beta\log\log n$ bits of the binary representation of $C$ and $e$ is the number of truncated bits.
+From the definition above, an integer $C\in [0, n^2]$ is approximated by $\hat C = (m, e)$ where $m$ is the first $\beta\log\log n$ bits of the binary representation of $C$ and $e$ is the number of truncated bits.

-By means of adding two approximate counters $a$ and $b$, the result $a+b$ is round down to the nearest possible approximate counter value.
+\paragraph{Special addition operation.} When computing the addition of two values $a$ and $b$ represented by two approximate counters, the result $a+b$ is rounded \emph{down} to the nearest possible approximate counter value.
 Notice that this kind of addition is not associative.
 We denote the operation of adding two approximate counters by $a \boxplus b$.
-The precision guarantee of $\boxplus$ is summarized as follows:
+The precision guarantee of $\boxplus$ is summarized in the following lemma.

-\begin{corollary} Let $a$ and $b$ be two approximate counters.
-Then\footnote{The comparison and the usual addition both act on the integer representation of the approximate counters.}